kevinjaypatel/c_plus_plus_projects/projects/tic-tac-toe/v4/README.md

 their `marker` preference to be used in the board game.
 The first player has the option of setting their `marker` preference, whereas the second player instance is assigned a default `marker` (opposite of that of the first player).
+* Usage of string library: We now import the string library and make use of it to assign player names.
+In our previous version, v3, we developed our own implementation of this feature.
+The perks of using the string library here is that we are able to use the pre-defined functionality of a class object instead of having to implement it ourselves.
+In our previous implmentation for storing player names, we allocated a fixed size in memory to store the characters, however, we did not define an approach to resize the memory in the case the player enters more characters for their name.
+The benefit of using the string library is that it handles that for us!

 ## Upcoming Features / Use Cases
 * Give users the option to declare a tie or forfeit the match (either or) :-)